 All participants are expected to behave in an acceptable and legal manner at all times.
-To be sure that participant's are aware of their responsibilities in this regard, all applications must be accompanied by an original signed statement to that effect (last page of the application form).
+To be sure that participant's are aware of their responsibilities, all applications must sign a participation agreement form (short courses), or the last page of the application form (for semester programs when application is made directly to EEI).
 These policies, which have evolved from many years of experience, are important for the success of the program.
 Failure to behave accordingly may lead to expulsion from the course or program as identified in 'Disciplinary Sanctions' below.
 The signed statement also includes a release of Earth Education International, its staff, faculty and any of its cooperating partner agencies or individuals from any and all claims or liability as a result of participation.
 Additionally, all participants will be held accountable to general code of conduct policies at your home institution.

 B. Participant Cooperation

 Because international field study involves unique risks and conditions, the need for quick and efficient administration by the director, staff, or faculty members may arise.
 Thus, full and immediate cooperation on behalf of all participants is expected-and required-in all academic, administrative and disciplinary matters.
 Refusal to cooperate may result in dismissal from the course or program without refund or academic credit.

 C. Alcohol Use